analogrelay/PS-Get/readme.md

 We recommend setting the Execution Policy back to normal after installing, but feel free to leave it at your own risk :).

-Q: The installer fails with the following message: "PS-Get requires .NET 4.0 ..."
+*Q*: The installer fails with the following message: "PS-Get requires .NET 4.0 ..."

-A:

-Either download the PowerShell 3.0 CTP from http://www.microsoft.com/download/en/details.aspx?id=27548 or try the following workaround:
+*A*: Either download the PowerShell 3.0 CTP from http://www.microsoft.com/download/en/details.aspx?id=27548 or try the following workaround:

 Create a file called **powershell.exe.config**, paste in the following: